iamd3vil/blobasaur/README.md

 # Blobnom

 Blobnom is a high-performance, sharded blob storage server written in Rust.
-It uses Axum for its HTTP server and SQLite as the backend for each shard, providing a simple yet robust solution for storing and retrieving binary large objects (blobs).
+It implements the Redis protocol for client compatibility and uses SQLite as the backend for each shard, providing a simple yet robust solution for storing and retrieving binary large objects (blobs).

 ## Features

 - **Sharding:** Distributes data across multiple SQLite databases (shards) for improved concurrency and scalability.
 The shard for a given key is determined by an FNV hash of the key.
-- **HTTP API:** Provides a simple RESTful API for blob operations:
+- **Redis Protocol:** Implements Redis protocol for client compatibility with the following commands:
-  - `GET /blob/{key}`: Retrieve a blob.
+  - `GET key`: Retrieve a blob.
-  - `POST /blob/{key}`: Store or replace a blob.
+  - `SET key value`: Store or replace a blob.
-  - `DELETE /blob/{key}`: Delete a blob.
+  - `DEL key`: Delete a blob.
-  - `GET /blob/{key}/metadata`: Retrieve blob metadata without the blob data.
 - **Asynchronous Operations:** Leverages Tokio and async Rust for non-blocking I/O, ensuring efficient handling of concurrent requests.
 - **Configurable:**
   - Number of shards.
   - Data directory for storing SQLite files.
   - Optional storage compression (not yet implemented but planned via config).
   - Optional output compression (not yet implemented but planned via config).
-  - Asynchronous write mode for improved API response times.
+  - Asynchronous write mode for improved response times.
   - Write batching for improved database throughput.
 - **SQLite Backend:** Each shard uses its own SQLite database, simplifying deployment and management.
 - **Metadata Tracking:** Each blob includes metadata such as creation time, update time, expiration time, and version number.
-- **Graceful Shutdown:** (Implicitly handled by Axum and Tokio)
+- **Graceful Shutdown:** (Implicitly handled by Tokio)

 ## Getting Started